2015–16 Big Ten Conference men's basketball season: NCAA tournament

 The Big Ten Conference had seven bids to the 2016 NCAA Men's Division I Basketball Tournament.

 National Invitation tournament

 Ohio State earned the lone NIT bid for the conference.

-2016 NBA Draft
+2016 NBA draft

 The following all-conference selections were listed as seniors or graduate students: Yogi Ferrell, Denzel Valentine, Jarrod Uthoff, A. J. Hammons, Bryn Forbes, Shavon Shields, Matt Costello and Brandon Taylor.
 The following players were invited to the NBA Draft Combine: Robert Carter, Deyonta Davis, Hammons, Jake Layman, Caris LeVert, Diamond Stone, Caleb Swanigan, Melo Trimble, Valentine, Nigel Hayes, and Troy Williams.

+With 6 draftees, the Big Ten tied for second along with the Big 12 and SEC, behind the ACC with 9.
+The following six players were drafted from the Big Ten.

+Pre-draft trades

+Prior to the day of the draft, the following trades were made and resulted in exchanges of draft picks between the teams.

+Draft-day trades

+Draft-day trades occurred on June 23, 2016, the day of the draft.